 As Mitchell reflected on his time in the Stevens Point Area, he stressed the importance of utilizing your resources.
 “Surround yourself with people who are like-minded musically and collaborate as much as possible,” he said.
 “I made a lot of music in Central Wisconsin (and made life-long friends in the process).”

 His fondness for the area may be best reflected in his annual Music On A Mission concert.
-This year he is approaching the 10th anniversary of the event.
 The performance, held at Frame Memorial Church, features Mitchell performing Christmas classics and original music with the help of both local and Nashville-based musicians.
 The proceeds go to Frame Memorial Church’s Community Grants Program.
 Mitchell stresses the importance of this concert as a way that he can give back to the community that supported him.Photo courtesy of Ty Helbach

 Mitchell has now been a resident of Nashville since 2008.
 Mitchell fills his time working recording sessions as a pianist, singer, composer, arranger, and orchestrator.
 His original work Dawning of a Soul was performed in New York City’s Carnegie Hall by the National Wind Ensemble.
 He has also been commissioned by other Wisconsin ensembles, including the Lakeshore Wind Ensemble.
 When he’s not at home in Nashville, he plays piano, organ, and offers backup vocals for Country artist Miranda Lambert.Danny Mitchell performing with the Central Wisconsin Symphony Orchestra

-Although no date has been confirmed for this year’s Music on a Mission concert, Mitchell hopes to find himself back in his hometown soon.
+Mitchell hopes to continue his Music on a Mission concert and find himself back in his hometown soon.
 He notes that the more world he sees, the prouder he is of the art scene he was able to grow up in.
 “There has always been a thriving art scene in the Stevens Point Area.
 It’s a very unique place in that people appreciate, value, and support art in a big way,” said Mitchell.
 “I’m immensely proud of my hometown.”

 Stay up to date with Danny Mitchell via his website.